neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 6.4 The Custom Testing Framework: Individual Algorithms

-# 7. Recommendations and Afterthoughts
+# 7. Recommendations, Afterthoughts, and Anecdotes

 There were some things I realized during the project which I wish I had realized much sooner.
 If I had, then maybe I would've pulled those things off before submitting this project.
 Nevertheless, I leave them here as recommendations due to a lack of time.

+### 7.1 Smooth Sort Bug: C Behaves Differently on Different Platforms

-### 7.1 Correlation, NOT Determination
+### 7.2 Correlation, NOT Determination

 Towards the latter half of the testing phase, I realized how much more valuable it would be to measure the *coefficient of correlation* and not the coefficient of determination.
 While the initial idea was to use the latter metric because I thought measuring 'shuffledness' was sufficient, I later realized that knowing the 'bias' of a dataset (whether it tends to be in the *right order* or in *reverse*) would just be as insightful, since some of the algorithms obviously perform differently based on this.
 In this case, correlation would definitely give us more insights to work with.